dtcenter/METplotpy/docs/Users_Guide/wind_rose.rst

 Sample Data
 ___________

-The data is text output from MET in columnar format.
+The data used to create a wind rose plot is columnar text output from MET for the MPR (matched pair) line type.
-The sample data used to create these plots is available in the METplotpy repository, where the performance diagram scripts are located:
+The sample data used to create these plots is available in the METplotpy repository, where the wind rose diagram test scripts are located:

-*$METPLOTPY_BASE/test/performance_diagram/plot_20200317_151252.data*
+*$METPLOTPY_BASE/test/wind rose_diagram/point_stat_mpr.txt*

+*$METPLOTPY_BASE* is the directory where the METplotpy code is saved:

 *$METPLOTPY_BASE* is the directory where the METplotpy code is saved: